SoftwareAG/c8y-docs/src/render/guides/java/developing-microservice/maven-plugin.html.md

 * pom.xml - maven project configuration file
 * command line

+All three ways can be used together, ie goal partially can be configured in settings.xml and partially in pom.xml.
-The command line configuration has the highes priority and settings xml configuration the lowest.
+In case of conflicts the command line configuration has the highest priority and settings xml configuration the lowest.

 To upload microservice to the server we need to configure following properties